 To find out more about how a Humanists UK school speaker could help you and your class, please visit the Understanding Humanism website.

-How can parents and carers request a school speaker for their child’s school?
+How can parents or carers request a visit from a humanist school speaker for their child’s school?

-If you would like one of our humanist school speakers to visit your child’s school, you should write to their headteacher.
-Click here for a template email explaining why is is so important that young people have the opportunity to learn about humanism.
+If you would like one of our humanist school speakers to visit your child’s school, you should write to their headteacher to suggest that they request a visit from us.
+Click here for a template email that you can use, explaining why it is so important that young people have the opportunity to learn about humanism.
+If you do contact your child’s headteacher to suggest a visit, please tell us about it here.

 …how wonderful your talks were this afternoon.
 You gave the children a fantastic insight into the practices and philosophy behind humanism.
 The children were captivated from start to finish and were delighted that you could answer their questions.
 Thank you for speaking so confidently and eloquently.
 It was a pleasure to have you here and we hope to see you again next year!